The Career Journey Process

 If you are planning on attending college next year AND haven't yet applied for financial aid, here is what you need to do.

-Step One: YOU and ONE parent need to EACH create a FSA ID.
+Step One: YOU and at least one parent need to EACH create a StudentAid.gov Account.

-Step Two: Using tax returns from the 2022 tax year, you and both of your parents (if you live with both) fill out your financial aid information on the FAFSA form.
-Not to try and confuse you, but only ONE parent needs to create a FSA ID but if you live with both parents...you will need to include BOTH of their tax information on your FAFSA.
-You will also need to include your tax information as well if you worked in 2022 and filed taxes.
+Step Two: Using tax returns from the 2025 tax year, you and both of your parents (if you live with both) fill out your financial aid information on the FAFSA form.
+Not to try and confuse you, but only ONE parent needs to create a StudentAid.gov account but if you live with both parents...you will need to include BOTH of their tax information on your FAFSA.
+You will also need to include your tax information as well if you worked in 2025 and filed taxes.

 Please note, there are special requirements for which parent needs to provide tax information if you don't live with both parents.
 For example, if your parents are divorced and you only live with one parent, only the one parent who provides your primary support will be required to enter tax information on your FAFSA.
 In this scenario, if that parent is also remarried, your step-parent's tax information would also be included.
 If you are confused about any of this, either reach out to the Financial Aid Office at the college you will be attending, or speak with Ms. Anderson.
 Specific information on all of this is found on your FAFSA application as well.